Nabizzle/GoPro-App/Docs/README.md

 # Important Note on HIPAA Compliance
 > **Warning**
 >
-> For its intended purpose, this app is made to record videos of a participant which is *Protected Data**.
-In order to be allowed to use this app to record a participant either in the operating room or in the lab during experiments, you **must use a VA approved device** to run the app.
-If this is not possible, you must disable the button to save video files on your local device running the app.
+> For its intended purpose, this app is made to record videos of a participant which is **Protected Data**.
+In order to be allowed to use this app to record a
+> participant either in the operating room or in the lab during experiments, you **must use a VA approved device** to run the app.
+If this is not possible, you must
+> disable the button to save video files on your local device running the app.
+For all questions relating to HIPAA comliance, refer to the Clinical and Regulatory
+> staff for what is and is not allowed when interacting with participants.

 # Author
 Code written by [Nabeel Chowdhury](https://www.nabeelchowdhury.com/)